Lecale/GoInCompetition/README.md

 # GoInCompetition

-A translation of GO-ul In Competitii
+A translation of GO-ul In Competitii, see wiki https://github.com/Lecale/GoInCompetition/wiki